 Wilf MacNeil is a former teacher and administrator with the public school system.
 He is currently CEO of Learn North Inc in Port Hawkesbury.
 He is involved in several community and regional development organizations.
 He resides in Johnstown with his wife Betty.

 Dena Pruski is retired from Bell-Aliant where she was an Operations Manager for Small Business.
 Currently Dena is a volunteer at the Cape Breton Regional Hospital in hospice palliative care and is a member of the East Bay and Area Community Council.
 She also volunteers as a reader/lector at St Mary's Church in East Bay and assists the CWL with their lunches for funerals and other activities.
-Dena and her husband Mike live in Islandview.
+Dena lives in Islandview.

 Roland Thornhill is a proud Newfoundlander who can tell a story as well as any other Newfoundlander and better than most.
 Born in Grand Banks, he attended Memorial and Dalhousie Universities.
 He served as Mayor of Dartmouth from 1967 to 1973 and MLA for Dartmouth South in the NS House of Assembly from 1974 to 1993.
 He held various cabinet posts including Minister of Development, Chair of the Treasury Board and Deputy Premier, Minister of the Environment, Minister of Industry, Trade and Commerce.
 He was appointed Minister of Tourism in 1988 and finally Minister of Community Services.
 He was honoured with Queen Elizabeth’s Golden Jubilee Medal in 2002.
 He has sat on many boards.
 He lives in Baddeck with his wife Bonnie.